-Thousands of potential television series never get past the pilot stage.
+Thousands of potential TV shows never get past the pilot stage.
 Others are given a slot on a preliminary network schedule yet never materialize.
-Prior to the 1990s, when the practice became more common, a handful of shows were pulled from the schedule abruptly with several completed episodes ready to air: The Robert Taylor Show, Snip, Mister Dugan and The Dictator.
+Rarely does a network pull a show at the last minute with multiple episodes completed and ready for air.
+Between 1963 and 1988, it happened just four times.
+Learn all about The Robert Taylor Show, Snip, Mister Dugan, and The Dictator.

 Network television is a very expensive business.
 It costs a lot of money to produce a weekly television series.
 That’s why the networks put so much time and effort into deciding what goes on the air.
 Once a series has been picked up and the network is committed to airing it, barring extraordinary circumstances, it’s going to air.
 It may not go on the air on the day or at the time it was planned to (or even the year it was supposed to) but ultimately it will be aired.